 ME Association Policies and Documents

-Illness Management Reports
+A. Illness Management Reports

 October 2017 – ME Association Review of SMILE trial: This randomised trial aimed to determine if young people with ME/CFS might benefit from standard medical care and the commercial Lightning Process.
 We produced a damning review of both the research and the promoted results, explaining why the trial failed to deliver what it promised.